epsil/gll/README.md

 Not all grammars are this simple, however.
 Once we introduce recursion, there is not guarantee that the grammar will translate into a terminating program.
 Furthermore, grammars can be ambiguous: with several matching alternatives, a string can parsed in multiple, equally valid ways.
 For simplicity, our `alt` combinator only returned a single result (the first that matched).
 A more complete implementation would return the *set* of results.

 To address these issues, we will rewrite and express our parsers in a more flexible way: *continuation-passing style*.
 Instead of having our parsers return their results to the caller, they will pass them to a continuation.
 The continuation then carries on the parsing.
 All the parsers will have an additional argument for the continuation they are to pass their results to.
 The continuation itself is a function of one argument.
-(Racket actually has its own continuations, but we will use functions as continuations to make the implementation more portable.)
+(Racket actually has native continuations, but we will use functions as continuations to make the implementation more portable.)

 Let us start by rewriting the `success` parser.
 Recall the original definition: